DEFINITION AND CLASSIFICATION

 |Atrial size ||Increased, may also be primarily affected ||Increased; may be massive ||Increased; related to elevated filling pressures |

 |Valvular regurgitation ||Related to annular dilation; mitral appears earlier during decompensation; tricuspid regurgitation with right ventricular dysfunction ||Related to endocardial involvement; frequent mitral and tricuspid regurgitation, rarely severe ||Related to valve-septum interaction; mitral regurgitation |

 |Common first symptoms ||Exertional intolerance ||Exertional intolerance, fluid retention early, may have dominant right-sided symptoms ||Exertional intolerance; may have chest pain |

 |Congestive symptomsa ||Left before right, except right prominent in young adults ||Right often dominates ||Left-sided congestion at rest may develop late |

 |Arrhythmias ||Ventricular tachyarrhythmia; conduction block in Chagas’ disease, and some families.
 Atrial fibrillation. ||Ventricular uncommon except in sarcoidosis, conduction block in sarcoidosis and amyloidosis.
 Atrial fibrillation. ||Ventricular tachyarrhythmias; atrial fibrillation |

 Expanding information renders this classification triad based on phenotype increasingly inadequate to define disease or therapy.
-Identification of more genetic determinants of cardiomyopathy has suggested a four-way classification scheme of ...
+Identification of ...